dyong1745/INST377-Group2-Final/README.md

 Litter Visualizer creates visualizations using the LitterTRAK data from the Prince George's County Open Data website.
 The API endpoint is at https://data.princegeorgescountymd.gov/resource/9tsa-iner.json.

 ## Visualizations
-Ths website visualizes the type of litter collected in PG County cleanup events by location via a map, while also visualizing the total bags of litter collected based on type of location (e.g. Council District, DPWT Main District, Major Watershed) via a bar chart.
+Ths website visualizes the type of litter collected in PG County cleanup events by location via a map, while also visualizing the total bags of litter collected based on type of location (e.g. Council District or DPWT Main District) via a bar chart.
 This map was created using the Leaflet JavaScript library (https://leafletjs.com/) and the chart was made using the Chart.js JavaScript library (https://www.chartjs.org/).

 ## CSS Frameworks